 If you are looking to explore downtown and / or the Strip District during your visit, staying at a hotel in one of these neighborhoods is likely on your radar.
 As such, the Hampton Inn Pittsburgh should be high on your consideration list for two reasons if you fall into this category.

 First, it is conveniently located about halfway between the heart of the Strip District and downtown Pittsburgh, meaning it is an easy walk to both without hopping into your car.
 Second, the hotel offers free parking for guests (and claims to be the only downtown hotel that offers this perk).
-As other downtown hotels can charge parking fees of up to $30 per night, this perk goes a long way for those watching their spending when exploring the city.
+As other downtown hotels can charge incredibly parking fees, this perk goes a long way for those watching their spending when exploring the city.

 Picking the Right Room Can Go a Long Way